freeCodeCamp/guide/pages/docs/certificates-guide/using-typeof/index.md

 ---
-title: "freeCodeCamp Challenge Guide: using typeof"
+title: "using typeof"
+parent: "certificates-guide"
 ---

 You can use `typeof` to check the `data structure`, or type, of a variable.